article714/binddns-container/README.md

-# certificare-ldap
+# binddns-container

-Container with Openldap and tools to host Certificare's users directory
+Container to host a Bind DNS server.